What You Need to Know About General and Operations Manager

-Example of General & Operations Manager Job Plan, direct, or coordinate the operations of public or private sector organizations.
+Job Description & Duties Plan, direct, or coordinate the operations of public or private sector organizations.
 Duties and responsibilities include formulating policies, managing daily operations, and planning the use of materials and human resources, but are too diverse and general in nature to be classified in any one functional area of management or administration, such as personnel, purchasing, or administrative services.

 - Develop or implement product-marketing strategies, including advertising campaigns or sales promotions.

-Things a General & Operations Manager Should Know How to Do
+Skills Needed to be a General & Operations Manager

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.